Best Back Squat Workout for Muscle (Barbell Routine & Crossfit WoD)

 The best warm up should consist of movement and stretching.
 Weight lifters should try jumping rope, an easy jog, or even low impact fast paced walking to assist with increasing blood flow, overall body heat, and tissue elasticity.

 Furthermore, stretching the muscles involved in an exercise will improve movement and active range of motion while aiding in the prevention of muscle strain or tendon and ligament sprain.
-Lifters engaging in squat and back squat workouts should target hamstrings, glute muscles, and quadriceps during their stretching period.
+Lifters engaging in squat exercises and barbell squats should target their hamstrings, glute muscles, and quadriceps during their stretching period.

 Furthermore, weight lifters should work their way up towards their goal weight prior to their actual lifting set.
 Kettlebell swings or the use of dumbbells can be a great tool for warming up, as weights can vary to meet a lifter’s needs and provides a small but progressive overload on the muscles to aid in the warming up process.